 - Hypotonic solution helps osmolarity

-- Vanishing preservative safe and cheaper than having no preservative
+- Vanishing preservatives is safe and cheaper than having no preservatives

-- A vanishing preservative is not as a guaranteed no-preservative
+- A vanishing preservative is not a guaranteed no-preservative

 Refresh Plus aims to moisturize in order to bring immediate soothing relief for dry eye symptoms including dryness from post–LASIK operations.
-LASIK (Laser assisted in situ keratomileusis) is a cornea laser surgery that changes the shape of the cornea.
+LASIK (Laser-assisted in situ keratomileuses) is a cornea laser surgery that changes the shape of the cornea.

 The availability of packs with different numbers of vials provides a variety for consumers to choose from.
-The absence of preservatives makes the solution safe to everyone.
-Preservatives have disadvantages can cause harm to many people.
-Some have been found to cause corneal neurotoxity; some irritate the eye or trigger allergic reactions; and, it is recommended that people using eye drops with preservatives not use them more than 4 times a day.
+The absence of preservatives makes the solution safe for everyone.
+Preservatives have disadvantages that can cause harm to many people.
+Some have been found to cause corneal neurotoxicity; some irritate the eye or trigger allergic reactions; and, it is recommended that people using eye drops with preservatives not use them more than 4 times a day.

 - Variety of sizes to choose from